xMelisek/meltris/README.md

 cmake --build build
 ```

-And done! you can run the executable with `./build/meltris`
+And done! you can find the binary in `build/bin`

 ## License
 This project is under the zlib license.